mistic-lab/Propagation-Lab-Website/x05-satellite.markdown

 #### Amateur Experiment Schedule

 As of August 2026, the experiment schedule until further notice is the VHF Morse Code beacon, operated at 2W RF power with a text message (CQ DE VA7UVS CO-128 QRO 2 WATTS ANT DIPOLE WWWW.MARMOTSAT.CA) in place of telemetry as electrical power allows.
+This, in practice means that the experiment usually operates when the satellite is in the Sun.
 Amateurs are encoruaged to check the [AMSAT Satellite Status Page](https://mvpaerospace.com/products/) for activity on the CO-128_\[TLM\] line and make a report when the beacon is heard.
 The digipeater and HF experiments are not enabled.
 Once they are available for use, this section will be updated accordingly.

 #### Morse Code Beacon Experiment